IrenePasquinelli/Representations/README.md

 The Deligne-Mostow lattices are parametrised using 2 parameters (p,k) as explained in Section 4 of the paper.
 Each file contains the calculations for one of the lattices.
 The name of the file for the lattice (p,k) is RepresentationsDM(p,k).
+The file UF contains the main functions used throughout.

 The file named DMregularelliptics2.mw completes the calssification of all representations of Deligne-Mostow lattices of type 1 with 3-fold symmetry.
 It describes representations with regular elliptic generators.